andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 ### Back-propagation

 Now, let’s try implementing back-propagation!
-It’s a basic “gradient descent” algorithm.
+It’s a textbook gradient descent algorithm.
 There are [many explanations](https://en.wikipedia.org/wiki/Backpropagation) on the internet; the basic idea is that you try to minimize the squared “error” of what the neural network outputs for a given input vs. the actual expected output.
-You find the direction of change that minimizes the error, and move that direction.
+You find the direction of change that minimizes the error (by finding the derivative), and move that direction.
 The implementation of Feed-forward backpropagation is found in many sources online and in literature, so let’s see the implementation in Haskell:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkUntyped.hs#L57-93